dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

         </group>
     </group>
 ```
 That is the essentially the CDI/xml desription of the App.
+You can compare to the GUI-Tool snapshot above.
 However, every node also has some system-variables stored in its EEPROM, which are stored at a known memory location, so the system code can find them.
 So, we need to add some preface-xml:
 ```
 <cdi>
     <identification>